jellyfin/jellyfin-roku/DEVGUIDE.md

 Note: You only have to run this command once if you are not a developer.
 The Jellyfin channel will still be installed after rebooting your Roku device.

+## Method 3: Visual Studio Code

+Users of Visual Studio Code will find a community developed extension for BrightScript that makes installing and testing Jellyfin builds straightforward.

+The extension can be found [HERE](https://marketplace.visualstudio.com/items?itemName=RokuCommunity.brightscript) and more information on setting up developer enviornments can be found on [Roku's website](https://developer.roku.com/docs/developer-program/getting-started/developer-setup.md)

 ## Bug/Crash Reports

 Did the app crash?
 Find a nasty bug?
 Use the this command to view the error log and [report it to the developers](https://github.com/jellyfin/jellyfin-roku/issues):